System Behaviour Description Language

 Description:

 Dependency required by a particular part of a design.
-Maybe be a source for a failre mode.
+Maybe be a source for a failure mode.

 Relations: